What is the carbon tax?

 Most of the money is ringfenced to help finance green initiatives and other climate-related policies such as home retrofits as well as being used to tackle energy poverty.

-Some of the tax is also used to help farmers address the climate and environmental challenges in the agricultural sector.
+Some of the tax is also used to help farmers address the climate and environmental challenges they face in the agricultural sector.

 However some of the money simply gets used for general day-to-day Government spending.